ocharles/blog/posts/2013-12-10-24-days-of-hackage-gloss.md

 `playIO` takes a few initial configuration options - the type of display to create, the target framerate, the background colour and the initial state of the world (whatever that may be).
-Our state of the world can a marker of whose turn it is, and the current board configuration.
+Our state of the world can be a marker of whose turn it is, and the current board configuration.
 The board configuration itself is just a list of list of plays, where the initial state is a board that has no plays.